GadMil/Interpretability/README.md

 Each folder has **its own Python environment** and **paths/configs**.
 Keep them isolated.

+In addition, this repository is part of a research paper done by the Zaritsky Lab of Computational Dynamics that is set to be published.
+This research is done in collaboration with Lion Ben Nedava and his work can be found here: https://github.com/lionben89/cell_generator/tree/MaskInterpreter2.0.

 ### Brief research & code overview

 - **Goal**: Quantify confidence for in silico labeling predictions and provide a tool for for deciding which predictions are reliable for biological analysis.